dasmikko/sensible/README.md

 ```
 The script part is pure bash script.
 You can use any bash command in the script.

+Tasks has the following properties:
+- name: The name of the task
+- description: A description of the task
+- showOutput: If the output of the task should be shown in the terminal.
+Default is false
+- script: The bash script that should be run
+- env: The list of environments the task should be run in.
+The default is `dev`, and if you omit this property, it will be run in every environment.

 #### Using tasks
 Use tasks to help setting up parts of your project easily, and document the setup process.

 To use the task in your sensible.yml file, you can reference the task like this: